myjournny/scit-master-study/Web Frontend/README.md

 ## 💬 Notes

-This frontend training was part of a full-time web development program provided by
-**KITA (Korea International Trade Association)**.
+This study is part of a full-time full-stack web development training program provided by **KITA (Korea International Trade Association)**.
-It focused on building interactive and responsive forms using HTML, CSS, and JavaScript.
+It focused on frontend form design and interactivity using HTML, CSS, and JavaScript, and aimed to enhance UI/UX skills through hands-on projects.